 My son got into Morehouse College, the only all-male, historically black institution of higher learning, which was indeed an honor.
 Then the grim reality of how we were going to afford his education hit.
 I’m a college graduate, with a median income, but I’m in debt and my credit is ruined from a divorce.
-Looking for money to help send my son to school, I saw grants for single-parents and first- generation scholarships.
+I’m not sure I can help my son, so he may have to figure out how to pay for college without help from his parents.
+Looking for money to help send him to school, I saw grants for single-parents and first- generation scholarships.
 We applied and nothing came through.

 My son applied for numerous scholarships and we were hopeful that he would at least get half of the ones he submitted, which would cover the annual Morehouse cost of $47,000.
 As fall approached and no football scholarship offers were coming, we got more stressed.
 We started a gofundme.com campaign, we put together sponsorship letters, and we contacted businesses for donations.
 But all of these were dead ends, too.

 Then I got a call from the NROTC Commander at Morehouse.
 He said that my son was denied a scholarship but that he wanted to help him.
 “If I can at least get his room and board covered, would you be interested?” he asked.
 I said, “Yes, anything will help.”
 My son checked in for early registration because he was invited to football camp, and still the scholarship didn’t come through.
 The commander said my son should just come and he would work something out.
 The school seemed to be trying hard to work something out for us.

 Initially my ex-husband’s father, my father-in-law, agreed to co-sign a parent-plus loan with my son, which I couldn’t do because my credit was shot.
 Unfortunately, he changed his mind, but after I talked to someone at Morehouse my son was cleared to attend, and a few more scholarships came in.